Emergency Use Listing nod to Covaxin expands availability of vaccines: WHO official | Health

 Emergency Use Listing nod to Covaxin expands availability of vaccines: WHO official

-But we must keep up the pressure to meet the needs of all populations, giving priority to the at-risk groups who are still waiting for their first dose, before we can start declaring victory.
-WHOs EUL procedure assesses the quality, safety and efficacy of COVID-19 vaccines and is a prerequisite for COVAX vaccine supply.
+The more products we have to fight COVID19, the better, but we must keep up the pressure to deliver VaccinEquity prioritize access to vulnerable groups who are still waiting for their 1st dose, Ghebreyesus said in a tweet.Following the EUL approval for Covaxin, manufactured by Bharat Biotech, WHO Chief Scientist Soumya Swaminathan said in a tweet One more vaccine gets WHO emergency use listing.

-The Emergency Use Listing nod to Bharat Biotech’s Covaxin, which was found to have 78% efficacy against severe cases, expands the availability of vaccines - the most effective medical tools to end the COVID-19 pandemic, a top World Health Organization official said on Wednesday.
+The Emergency Use Listing nod to Bharat Biotech’s Covaxin, which was found to have 78% efficacy against COVID-19 of any severity, expands the availability of vaccines - the most effective medical tools to end the pandemic, a top World Health Organisation official said on Wednesday.

 On Wednesday, WHO issued an emergency use listing (EUL) for Covaxin, adding to a growing portfolio of vaccines validated by the UN health agency for the prevention of COVID-19 caused by SARS-CoV-2.